- 1 What is WAV?

 Your WAV should be able to transport you and your family without squeezing you all like a can of sardine.

-There should be enough room for you, your wheelchair, your passengers, the luggage, and other accessories.
+There should be enough room for you, your wheelchair, your passengers, your luggage, and other accessories.

 4. Lowered floor or higher roof